jackleekopij/Arduino/ModBus project/README.md

     4. [x] MAXX485 conver RS485 back to TTL and send to Arduino
     5. [x] Arduino consumes set point

+What is ModBus RTU?

+What is serial communication?
+In data communication, serial is the process of sending data one bit at a time, sequentially, over a communication channel or computer bus.
+There are numerous architectures which implement serial communication including Ethernet,FireWire, RS232 and RS-485.

+What actually is RS-485 (is it hardware, communication protocol, etc.)?
+-

+What is the difference between TTL and RS485?
+*Electrical characteristics of the interface*
+- *RS-485* also has a differential negative logic relationship; logic "1" is voltage between -2V to -6V, logic "0" is 2V to 6V.
+- *TTL* has positive logic relation; logic "1" is +5V, logic "0" is 0V.

+*TTL* uses a 'single ended' (only one cable) where pulses of electricity are sent encoding a digital true false.
+Where as ModBus uses the differential between channels A and B to encode information, differential signalling.
+An RS-485 networking signal can be used for distances of hundreds of meters, while a TTL signal is usually good for a few centimeters.

 ## Notes:
 Looking for appropriate software to enable laptop to output RS485.